 - 1 cup dairy-free chocolate chips

 - Line a baking sheet with wax or parchment paper and set it aside.

 - In a food processor, process the shredded coconut, 6 tablespoons of coconut oil and maple syrup until combined.
 You want the shredded coconut to be broken down into little bits.
 This will take about 3-5 minutes.
 Scrape down the sides of your food processor when necessary.

-- Form the coconut mixture into 20 almond joy shaped rectangles and place them on the wax paper lined baking sheet.
+- Form the coconut mixture into 20 almond joy shaped rectangles and place them on your lined baking sheet.
 Press an almond into the center of each rectangle, reforming the shape if necessary, and then place the baking sheet in the freezer for 15 minutes for the coconut mixture to harden.

 - Melt the chocolate chips with 1 teaspoon of coconut oil in a microwave safe bowl or with a double boiler.
 After 15 minutes, coat each almond joy in the melted chocolate.
-Do this by using a fork OR by poking your almond joys with a toothpick to use as a handle, Shake or scrape of excess chocolate before returning the chocolate coated almond joys to the wax paper.
+Do this by using a fork, shaking off excess chocolate before returning the chocolate coated almond joys to the wax paper.
 If possible, try to keep the uncoated almond joys in the freezer as you work.
 Once you have coated all the almond joys in chocolate, let the chocolate harden in the freezer for about 10-15 minutes.

 Amount Per Serving Calories 152Total Fat 13gSaturated Fat 10gTrans Fat 0gUnsaturated Fat 2gCholesterol 0mgSodium 11mgCarbohydrates 11gNet Carbohydrates 0gFiber 2gSugar 8gSugar Alcohols 0gProtein 1g